RSS Feed

 Lancaster, PA 17603

 In the comments section, Kurt has shared, “Spyro Gyro is a great place for veg/vegans.
 They have a Vegetarian Sampler platter. $10.95 and i dare you to try to eat it all.
 If you tell them you are vegan they are glad to give you a full vegan platter.
 Yummmm.
 Nothing is fried, all baked.”
-Check out their menu, it is high on my must visit list!
+Check out their menu.

 Taj Mahal